ICS496/aja-dropbox.github.io/index.md

 #### If using command line:
 Here, we'll have to navigate to the app's folder with the terminal and run it from there.
+**For Windows:**
 1. Take note of the location of your app folder.
 The path is usually located at the top of the File Explorer window.
-For example, it may be something like `Downloads\aja-dropbox.github.io-main_app_0.4\aja-dropbox.github.io-main_app_0.4`
+For example, it may be something like `Downloads\aja-dropbox.github.io-main_app_0.4\aja-dropbox.github.io-main_app_0.4`.
+Keep this File Explorer window open for reference.
 2. Open a new command terminal window.
 To the left of the cursor, it should read something like `C:\Users\(Your Username Here)`.
-This is the current directory.
+This is the current directory/path.
 3. We need to navigate to the AJA Dropbox folder we installed.
 To do this, we're going to be using two commands:
   * `cd`: navigates to a specified folder
   * `dir`: lists the contents of a specified folder

-(TO ADD)

-### Landing Page
-The landing page is presented to users when they visit the top-level URL to the site.
-It provides our motto and some previews of our application.

-*We intend to enhance the UI design over the course of our project.*
+In the terminal, type `cd FolderName` then enter to go to that folder.
+For example, `cd Downloads` navigates to the Downloads folder.
+You should see that reflected in the current path listed on the left.
+4. Keep using `cd` to navigate to the AJA Dropbox folder.
+If you're unsure as to what content is inside the folder, type `dir` then enter to see a list of all items.
+If you've messed up and went to the wrong subfolder, use `cd ../` to move back a directory.
+5. Finally, now that we've reached the Aja Dropbox Folder, we're going to want to run the program.
+In the terminal, type `python mvp_v1.py` to run the program.

+* From here, regardless of the method used to run the program, an app window will appear.
+Follow the instructions to link your account to the app and select your local folder to pull files from, and you should be good.

 ### Usage Notes
 * Individual file upload limit is **150 MB**.